Items filtered by date: September 2025

 When buying flip-flops, try to find ones that have sturdy soles and that are made of high-quality materials that will support for your feet.
 These flip-flops will cost more but will also last longer as a result.

-If you have any questions, please feel free to contact our office located in Pace or Jay, FL .
+If you have any questions, please feel free to contact our office located in Pace and Jay, FL .
 We offer the newest diagnostic and treatment technologies for all your foot care needs.

 The Achilles tendon is the strongest tendon in the body, connecting the calf muscles to the heel bone, yet it is prone to painful injuries.
 Achilles tendinopathy is a condition marked by stiffness, swelling, and discomfort along the tendon, often caused by overuse or repetitive stress.
 A sudden rupture, or break, occurs when the tendon tears, usually with sharp pain and difficulty walking or pushing off the foot.
 These injuries typically occur in the back of the ankle, just above the heel.
 A podiatrist can provide a thorough evaluation, advanced treatments, and guidance for safe recovery.
 If you are experiencing Achilles tendon pain or have sustained an injury, it is suggested that you consult this type of doctor who can accurately diagnose and effectively treat this condition.